modusV/mushroom_analysis/README.md

 Feel free to fork the notebook and to improve it!
 Just insert a reference to the original.

-If you liked the work, just leave a star. :sparkles:
+If you liked the work, just leave a star!
+Thank you :sparkles: